 Why is my Google review not showing up?
 If that's a question you've been asking, you're not alone.
 Even though your customers swear they've written you a review, nothing shows up on your Google Business Profile.

-It's frustrating, it's awkward, but there are a few key reasons this could be happening to your Google reviews.
+It's frustrating, and it's awkward, but there are a few key reasons this could be happening to your Google reviews.

 How long does it take for my Google reviews to show up?

+So you're thinking, "How do I find my Google reviews?!" especially if it seems like they've gone AWOL.
 Typically, when someone posts a Google review on your business listing, it should show up publicly within 48 hours.

 Review data may come through up to 7 days later, but this isn't typical, so if your review appears as if it isn't publicly visible within this timeframe, there may be an issue with your listing, or with the reviews posted.